klingtnet/klingt.net/klingt.net/posts/from-dropbox-to-syncthing.rst

 .. description: Why I switched from Dropbox to Syncthing and how I organized my synchronized folders.
 .. type: text

 I've used `Dropbox`_ since about two and a half years on my desktop and mobile devices and was pretty satisfied with it most of the time.
-But, even before `Condoleezza Rice <https://blog.dropbox.com/2014/04/growing-our-leadership-team/>`_ [1]_ was part of Dropbox's directors board, I had a bad feeling about my data lying on their servers.
+But, even before Condoleezza Rice [1]_ was part of `Dropbox's directors board <https://blog.dropbox.com/2014/04/growing-our-leadership-team/>`_, I had a bad feeling about my data lying on their servers.
 Another downside was the linux client, fortunately it's not half as bad as `skype <http://www.skype.com/de/download-skype/skype-for-linux/>`_.
 The trayicon always disappeared under `Gnome3 <http://www.gnome.org/gnome-3/>`_, clicking on a single notification opened up a dozen instances of `Nautilus <https://github.com/GNOME/nautilus>`_ and using closed-source software means that I had to install it manually or use it from the `Arch User Repository <https://wiki.archlinux.org/index.php/Arch_User_Repository>`_ which I try to avoid whenever possible.
 Also the android client seems to forget my login credentials from time to time.

 One might say that I only had to encrypt my Dropbox folder in order to reduce my worries about security.
 That's what I've done and it works well using `EncFS <http://en.wikipedia.org/wiki/EncFS>`_ as long as you don't use your Dropbox on different Operating Systems, especially on mobile.
-Distrusting a service provider and at the same time using a service that he offers is wrong from the ground up.
+Distrusting a service provider and at the same time using a service that they offer is wrong from the ground up.

 Not everything was bad, the synchronization worked well and I can't remember a moment when their servers were down.
 Getting public links for my files was also a nice feature.
 The camera upload feature was also a nice addition.